andersbogsnes/homepage/content/presentations/ml_tooling/6_transformers.md

 ---

-Everything in ML Tooling is based around pandas `DataFrames` - this design decision lets us pass metadata such as column names to our functions and methods.
+- Everything in ML Tooling is based around pandas `DataFrames`
+- This lets us pass metadata such as column names to our functions and methods.

-As a consequence, we need to implement DataFrame-friendly transformers in ML-Tooling
+- Thus, we need to implement DataFrame-friendly transformers in ML-Tooling

 ---

 ## The importance of Pipelines

-The `Pipeline`  is the foundation of building robust preprocessing in scikit-learn.
+- The `Pipeline`  is the foundation of building robust preprocessing in scikit-learn.

-It lets us specify our entire data pipeline as a single object
+- It lets us specify our entire data pipeline as a single object

-Additionally, scikit-learn makes sure to only **learn** attributes about your data when training, so that no accidental data leakage occurs.
+- Additionally, scikit-learn makes sure to only **learn** attributes about your data when training, so that no accidental data leakage occurs.

 ---

 ## An overview of transformers

-All ML Tooling transformers live in `ml_tooling.transformers`
+- All ML Tooling transformers live in `ml_tooling.transformers`

-It's simple to implement your own, and is considered part of the scikit-learn toolkit
+- It's simple to implement your own, and is considered part of the scikit-learn toolkit

-The [documentation](https://ml-tooling.readthedocs.io/en/stable/transformers.html) has plenty on the available transformers
+- The [documentation](https://ml-tooling.readthedocs.io/en/stable/transformers.html) has plenty on the available transformers

 ---